djinpsu/POMM-Python/README.md

 This many-to-one mapping from states to symbols is characteristic of POMMs.
 The goal of the code is to determine the minimum number of states required for each symbol.

+Major update: 3/27/2026.
+A more robust method of inferring POMM is introduced.

 To run the code, first compile the C library:

      make